ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 22
 ### February 7, 2020
 Polarized the disk light by dot product of up vectors and face normals.
+First lecture of COP.

+### February 8, 2020
+Read more about disk polarization.

+### February 10, 2020
+Worked on COP.

+### February 11, 2020
+Prepared for interview.